aashidham/rpac/README.md

 pca = prcomp(X)
 plot(pca$x[,1],pca$x[,2],col=Y)
 ```
 Output of the above.
 The first image is labelled PCA, the second is normal PCA.
-The colored clusters are much better in the first image.
+The colored clusters are easily observed in the first image, giving evidence that seperability is possible.
+The second image, on the other hand, does not make clear whether the data is seperable, since it is transforming the data to maximize pairwise distances regardless of class.

 ![Labelled PCA](https://aashidham.github.io/rpac_assets/new.png)
 ![Unlabelled PCA](https://aashidham.github.io/rpac_assets/old.png)